Up to 60% off sofas & mattresses — limited‑time deals.

 Which LDLON mattress felt best for couples?

-The 12-inch gel memory foam isolated movement the most, while the 12-inch hybrid felt steadier at the edge when two people used the outer third.
+In our tests, the 12-inch gel memory foam muted partner movement the most, while the 12-inch hybrid felt steadier when sleeping near the edge.

 Which one worked best for back support?

-Both hybrids held the most consistent hip position; the 12-inch hybrid had the best balance of support and cushion.
+Both hybrids held a more consistent hip position.
+The 12-inch hybrid had the best balance of support and cushion depth.

 Does the 6-inch mattress work for adults long-term?

-It can work for lighter adults, but deep support and edge stability were the limiting factors in daily use.
+It can work for lighter adults, but deep support and edge stability were the limiting factors for everyday use in our testing.

 Which LDLON model was easiest to turn on?

-The hybrids were consistently easier to rotate on than the all-foam options, especially on slower, restless nights.
+Both hybrids were easier to move on than the all-foam options, especially on restless nights.

 Previous post